NSLS-II-BMM/BeamlineManual/pds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To make sure that the correct ROI channel is selected, you need to
 configure the ROI readout.
-Suppose that you have configure the analog
+Suppose that you have configured the
-detector readout system to measure three of those transition metals.
+analog detector readout system to measure three of those transition
-Then you would execute a command like this to configure the detector
+metals.
+Then you would execute a command like this to configure the
-readout:
+detector readout:

 .. code-block:: python